 Welcome to the Department of Bioengineering at Rice University!

-Numerous special events hosted by our faculty, such as the annual Advances in Tissue Engineering short course, the Innovation Symposium, and the Bioengineering Design Showcase of Innovative Medical Technologies, continue to expand our academic-to-industry relations.
+Several short course venues and research symposia are organized by bioengineering faculty members that are also affiliated with research centers and institutes at Rice, the Texas Medical Center, and across the U.S. Numerous special events hosted by our faculty, such as the annual Advances in Tissue Engineering short course, the AAV Gene Therapy Symposium, and the Bioengineering Design Showcase of Innovative Medical Technologies, continue to expand our academic-to-industry relations.
 We encourage you to visit our events calendar on our home page for more information.

 K. Jane Grande-Allen, Ph.D.